 Interview by Silvia Iacovcich

-Your sound has developed and moved across genres, collaborations and roles, from DJ and producer to label owner.
+Your sound has developed and moved across genres, collaborations and roles from DJ and producer to label owner.
 When did you choose a music career, what/who inspired you and what piece of equipment is particularly dear to you?

 In terms of equipment, I’ve always just used a laptop.
-I don’t have a huge interest in the technological aspect of electronic music, it’s never been about gear for me.
+I don’t have a huge interest in the technological aspect of electronic music; it’s never been about gear for me.
 But I am indebted to – and very grateful for – the humble laptop and the software that I’ve used over the years (Ableton, Cubase, Reason, various Native Instruments and other VSTs).

 Trinity is the final part in a trilogy of audio-visual dance pieces, the only one released during the lockdowns of 2020; how was the process of collaborating online with Sal Stapleton, and how does this last part differ from the precedents?

-I’ve been collaborating with Sal since 2016 when we made the ‘Temple of the Jaguar’ video.
+I’ve been collaborating with Sal since 2016, when we made the ‘Temple of the Jaguar’ video.
 They have been an integral part of this trilogy, from directing the shoots to editing, post-production and performing the Reconnect AV show live with me.
-Their creative vision and visual aesthetic has helped this project become what it is.
+Their creative vision and visual aesthetic have helped this project become what it is.
 Our relationship is fluid and easy at this point.
 A lot of ‘Trinity’ was me sending them notes and ideas on the concept and structure of the piece and then reviewing what they sent to me.
 A back and forth of edits and emails.
 It came together quite organically over the course of the year.

 ‘Trinity’ differed from the other parts in that the visual footage had already been shot before the music was composed (we had shot the footage during the ‘Reconnect’ AV shoot).
 So I had a visual idea in my head, and the music followed that rather than the other way round